Spells

 Casting Spells

 Spells are cast by a combination of mental effort, gesticulation, and incantations.
-In order to cast a spell, a Magic-User must be able to recite the incantation freely.
-A character that is gagged, silenced or otherwise unable to speak cannot cast spells.
+In order to cast a spell, a Magic-User must be able to recite the incantation freely and gesture with at least one hand.
+A character that is gagged, silenced, bound or otherwise unable to speak or gesture cannot cast spells.
 Casting a spell cannot be done secretly, stealthily or disguised as another activity if otherwise not stated.
 The actions necessary to cast a spell will be obvious to all.
 Magic-Users cannot cast spells if they are more than Lightly encumbered if otherwise not stated.

-• For any spells that harm a target or make any direct effect, a saving throw is allowed for a target character negating effect or halving the damage the spell produces.
+For any spell that harms a target or produces a direct effect, the target is allowed a saving throw, negating the effect or halving the damage the spell produces.

-• Spells of CN 10 and lower level that search and reveal anything, cannot penetrate 3 ft of dirt or debris, 1ft of stone, 1’’ of metal or a thin sheet of lead.
-Detection by spells of higher CN can only be prevented by special magical defence.
+Spells of 3rd and lower level that search and reveal anything cannot penetrate 3 ft of dirt or debris, 1 ft of stone, 1’’ of metal or a thin sheet of lead.
+Detection by spells of 4th and higher level can only be prevented by special magical defence.